 Journalism, in general, doesn't use overly complicated language.
 But it also doesn't use cliches or slang.
 Captions should follow the same basic language requirements.
-Write your captions in a conversational tone, similar to the way you'd address a family member if you were showing them the photo.
-Avoid cliches and slang (and acronyms).
-Don't use complicated words if they aren't needed.[19]
+Write your captions in a

 If the photo is accompanied by a story, try to use the same tone in the caption that was used in the story